-The Issuer is required to notify the Central Securities Depository (Merkezi Kayıt Kuruluşu) (the "CSD") regarding the amount, issue date, ISIN code, first payment date, maturity date, interest rate, name of the custodian, currency of the Notes, the country of issuance and any change to this information, if any, including an early redemption within three Istanbul business days from the date of issue of the Notes or, in the case of any change to this information, the relevant change.
+The Issuer is required to notify the CSD within three Turkish business days from the Issue Date of the amount, issue date, ISIN, term commencement date, maturity date, interest rate, name of the custodian, currency of the Notes and the country of issuance.
+In case of any change to this information, including early redemption, the Issuer is required to notify the CSD, within three Business Day from the date of the relevant change.